The scatter in the galaxy-halo connection: a machine learning analysis: Methodology

 where $\bm{\theta}$ denotes the network's parameters, $\mathcal{F}_{\bm{\theta}} (\bm{x}^k)$ and $\sigma_{\bm{\theta}}(\bm{x}^k)$ are the network's mean prediction and standard deviation, respectively, and $k$ indexes the tuples of features and targets.
 In practice, this is achieved by having the network's final layer output two values: both the mean and standard deviation of the Gaussian.
 We apply a so-called soft-plus transformation to the standard deviation to enforce positivity:

 We use an ensemble of deep \acp{NN} with the aforementioned Gaussian loss function trained with adversarial examples to obtain robust uncertainty estimates~\citep{Lakshminarayanan_deep_ensembles}.
+We obtain the adversarial samples $\bm{x}^\prime$ following the fast gradient sign method by perturbing the original samples $\bm{x}$ in the direction of the highest loss $L$:

+where $\epsilon$ is the constant adversarial step size~\citep{Goodfellow_adversarial_examples}.
+The target $y$ of each sample remains unchanged under the adversarial attack.
 Ensembles of base models typically improve the predictive power~\citep{Dietterich_ensembles}.
 Building an ensemble typically requires a randomisation scheme to decrease the correlation between the individual base learners.
 However, the training of a \ac{NN} is a stochastic process which already provides the necessary randomisation to decorrelate the base learners, thus avoiding the need for e.g. bootstrap aggregating as is done with Random Forests (described in~\cref{sec:decision_trees}).

 For our \ac{NN} architecture, we use a wide and deep neural network (WDNN) suggested in~\cite{Cheng_wide_deep} and used to model the galaxy--halo connection in~\cite{Moster_GalaxyNet}.
 A WDNN consists of a wide part which connects the input layer directly to the output layer and a multi-layer perceptron part with several hidden layers.
 The outputs of both parts are added.
 An advantage of WDNN is that it learns the linear relations through the wide part, while non-linear relation can be learnt through the deep part of the network.
 This improves the network's generalisation to unseen samples without loss of accuracy and also improves the network's convergence.